 Very often Indian food is mistaken for the spicy, burning hot, outlandishly creamy curries that often get popularised.
-In fact simple stews are what most of the home-based cooking relies on.
+In fact, simple stews are what most home-based cooking relies on.
 No doubt we do create some wonderfully creamy textures, but honestly, they are occasional and not every day.
 For an everyday vegetarian recipe, we rely on soup style, bean-based curries and pair it with a cooked grain and very often with a side salad.
 This makes it a whole combo of filling and healthy recipes.

 If you are reading this blog and not finding the abundance of restaurant-style recipes it just because it doesn’t happen often in my kitchen.
-For me, the simple logic is to leave the restaurant-style ones to the restaurant who does the justice to that dish better than a whole lot of cooking at home.
+For me, the simple logic is to leave the restaurant-style ones to the restaurant that does the justice to that dish better than a whole lot of cooking at home.
 Don’t give up on me yet!! if you are looking for a restaurant-style recipe… Try this dal tadka or dhaba style rajma curry

 Coming back to home cooking

 The stews and soups which form a great part of the winter recipes are not just comforting, they are nourishing… Move over, don’t get that winter weight on as it is perfectly ridiculous trying to put your body through a huge summer effort.
-My plan is to eat wisely all through the year and have that occasional indulgence to the restaurant.
+My plan is to eat wisely all through the year and have that occasional indulgence in the restaurant.

 With the current global pandemic scene, it is indeed best to spend time with loved ones at home and create the ease of being comfortable. it is definitely useful to keep smaller close knits groups than help to spread the dreadfulness.
 Simple curries and stew recipes like these help to create the nourishment needed.